Bhagya Vastu | Premium Astrology & Vastu Consultation

 • Excavation plan marked with directional coordinates

-• Column positions optimized for load zones
+• Column positions optimised for load zones

 • Plinth height calculated for drainage and vastu compliance